TT scale

-The scale originated in the USA, but is today widespread mainly in Central Europe, thanks to "Berliner-TT-Bahnen", a defunct East German manufacturer of train sets in TT.
-It is the second-most popular scale in Central Europe and Russia, after HO, with several manufacturers based in countries such as Germany and the Czech Republic, but has lately also been introduced to the United Kingdom.
+The scale originated in the USA, but is today widespread mainly in Central Europe, thanks to Rokal and "Berliner-TT-Bahnen", defunct German manufacturers of train sets in TT.
+It is the second-most popular scale in Central Europe and Russia, after HO, with several manufacturers based in countries such as Germany and the Czech Republic, and was reintroduced to the United Kingdom in 2022.
 Adherents to the scale maintain it is the smallest practical scale, especially for those who like to build models from scratch.